/usr/bin/fc [-r] [-e editor] [first [last]]

 History substitution allows you to use words from previous command lines in the command line you are typing.
 This simplifies spelling corrections and the repetition of complicated commands or arguments.
 Command lines are saved in the history list, the size of which is controlled by the history variable.
-The history shell variable may be set to the maximum number of command lines that will be saved in the history file, that is:
+The history shell variable can be set to the maximum number of command lines that is saved in the history file, that is:

 set history = 200

 allows the history list to keep track of the most recent 200 command lines.
 If not set, the C shell saves only the most recent command.